BrunoZell/CollectiveIntelligence/litepaper.md

 This mechanisms also serves as a identification and verification of successful-delivery% for any action plan.
 Considering everything we don't know which has assumed causal mechanisms the user subscribes to (=the domain models he's okay with to reason through, usually science and his own political/societal ego.

 Feel free to ask, look out for a response, but don't expect a change in behavior: In the sense of actions: You can ask somebody to do something or don't do something, or do something differently.
 They may answer to your request with counter-asks which would change their minds, although it's up to them to communicate or not.
 Multiple Ask-rounds essentially are direct negotiations of social coordination.

+## Positioning Ask Network

+briefly illustrate history of banking, listing problems with their causes, and the solutions that humans implemented over the time with some of them still in use today.
+Please mention in this order, allowing each solution one paragraph with a sentence or two:

+- Debt and dependence on trust
+- Bartering and double concidents of wants
+- Commodity money, mentioning barting as just a transitionary phenomenon only rarely used
+- First bank notes
+- Central banks
+- first ERMA computer
+- clearinghouse systems (automatic payments and ATM transactions)
+- SWIFT

+## Achieving Collective Intelligence

+What is collective intelligence?

+## On Inequality

+Also touch on how increased volume of pairwise transactions only worsens global wealth inequality, referencing _John Angle_ and the _Angle Process_.

+show how it eliminates most of these problems, and goes back to trusted personal ledgers and commodity money, while entering the new frontier of automatic multi-party transactions and realtime adaptive economies.

+show how Ask Network is the next evolution in money/banking/finance.

+and point to the big ecosystem of entrepreneurs creating organizations within the monetary for-profit framework, Ask Network will create a comparable spectrum of entrepreneurs who develop and operate coordination schemes.

 ## Theoretical Foundations